Skip to main content

 1-2 times a day

-High quality kitten food is important to support the growth of your new fur baby.
-Veterinary clinics supply a wide range of foods that are tailored to each individual taste.
-It is possible to buy breed-specific food, although a standard high quality kitten food works just as well.
+High quality kitten food is important to support the growth of your new kitten.
+There are a wide range of foods that are tailored to each individual taste.
+It is possible to buy breed-specific food, although an all-breed food works just as well for cats.

 How often should you feed a kitten?